IPvSean/masksfordocs/README.md

 <iframe width="400" height="253" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTRrBpH2KBm0QrCG-hXuxb_f4P0aFrn4uaQ3M8HzED8tTVPotBIQFkTmY5YsW7-23IDBoNOUcIXQUmI/pubhtml?gid=1671968870&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

+# Where can I buy PPE?

+So you still have money to purchase PPE but you can't actually source it?
+If you do not need donations we are starting to identify North Carolina manufactures that are now online selling PPE.
+Check out that [page here](docs/buy_ppe.md).

 # Slack chat room

 We live and work in the Raleigh - Durham - Chapel Hill metro area just like you.
 Please join us on Slack here to chat with us: [Join Slack](https://join.slack.com/t/masksfordocs/shared_invite/zt-e8439lwg-tY7rXI1ZwP7TO1jqseVP2A) (link updated May 8th, 2020)